neoforged/Documentation/docs/resources/server/recipes/custom.md

 These are the available slot displays provided by Vanilla and NeoForge:

 - `SlotDisplay.Empty`: A slot that represents nothing.
-- `SlotDisplay.ItemSlotDisplay`: A slot that respresents an item.
+- `SlotDisplay.ItemSlotDisplay`: A slot that represents an item.
-- `SlotDisplay.ItemStackSlotDisplay`: A slot that represents an item stack.
+- `SlotDisplay.ItemStackSlotDisplay`: A slot that represents an item stack template.
 - `SlotDisplay.TagSlotDisplay`: A slot that represents an item tag.
+- `SlotDisplay.OnlyWithComponent`: A slot that filters some other display to only items with the given data component.
+- `SlotDisplay.WithAnyPotion`: A slot that represents some input with a random `DataComponents#POTION_CONTENTS` value.
 - `SlotDisplay.WithRemainder`: A slot that represents some input that has some crafting remainder.
 - `SlotDisplay.AnyFuel`: A slot that represents all fuel items.
 - `SlotDisplay.Composite`: A slot that represents a combination of other slot displays.
+- `SlotDisplay.DyedSlotDemo`: A slot that represents a dye being applied to some target, setting `DataComponents#DYED_COLOR`.
 - `SlotDisplay.SmithingTrimDemoSlotDisplay`: A slot that represents a random smithing trim being applied to some base with the given material.
 - `FluidSlotDisplay`: A slot that represents a fluid.
 - `FluidStackSlotDisplay`: A slot that represents a fluid stack.